4sgupta828/oats/BasePrompt.md

 - Steps are deterministic and low-risk (e.g., install dependencies && restart service)
 - The second step is a direct, obvious consequence of the first succeeding
 - Failure at any step is safely handled by shell operators (`&&`, `||`)
-- You're in the IMPLEMENTATION or VERIFICATION phase of a MODIFICATION task
+- You're in the IMPLEMENT or VERIFY phase of a MODIFY task

 ```bash
 # Good: Chain obvious next steps